 In our latest ceramic cooktop reviews, the models we tested cost between $299 and $1999.
 But as with many appliances, a higher price tag doesn't always equal better performance.
 Several of models we recommend cost under $1100, so it pays to do your research.

 Look for a surface that's easy to clean and a design without dirt traps.
 A good cooktop should be able to effectively contain spills – some ceramic cooktops don't have a lip or rim to do this, which makes them easier to clean but potentially messier.

 Control knobs should be easy to grip, with a clear pointer, and easy to remove for cleaning.
 Touch controls should be logical and not positioned too close to the cooking zones.
 Symbols and markings should be easy to read and understand, and their layout should match the burner/element configuration as intuitively as possible.
 If they're close to the front of the cooktop they'll be easy to reach.
 Keep in mind if you have kids they'll be easier for them to reach too.

 Electric elements are rated in kW.
-A good power range is 1.2 to 2.2 kW.
+A good power range is 1.2–2.2kW.

-The ceramic glass remains hot long after the heat has been turned off, posing a safety hazard.
-Look for one with a warning light that stays on until the cooktop has returned to a safe temperature.
+The ceramic glass on a cooktop remains hot long after the heat has been turned off, which poses a safety hazard.
+Look for a cooktop with a warning light that stays on until the unit has returned to a safe temperature.

-With this feature, if a heat setting is not set for a cooking zone within about 10 seconds after you turn on the cooking surface, the cooking surface will automatically switch itself off.
+With this feature, if a heat setting isn't set for a cooking zone within about 10 seconds after you turn on the cooking surface, the cooking surface will automatically switch itself off.
 This will also happen if a heat setting is selected and no contact has been made with a pot on the element after a similar time period.
-It's a good feature for peace of mind – particularly if you're one of those people who are constantly worried you've left the stove on.
+It's a good feature for peace of mind – particularly if you're often worried you've left the stove on.